Hypothermia Therapy

 When an infant is born with signs of a brain-related birth injury like hypoxic-ischemic encephalopathy (HIE), hypothermia therapy – also called brain cooling, cooling therapy, and neonatal therapeutic hypothermia – may help reduce the impact and permanency of the brain injury.
 If hypothermia therapy should have been used but wasn’t, and the newborn’s injury or condition was worsened, it could constitute medical malpractice.
 If this situation has happened to your child or your child was born with a brain injury that required brain cooling therapy, you should already be considering what legal action you can use to stand up for the rights of your child.

-The Cline Law Firm, LLC in Indianapolis has a team of highly experienced birth injury lawyers ready to help the moment your family needs it.
+The Cline Law Firm in Indianapolis has a team of highly experienced birth injury lawyers ready to help the moment your family needs it.
 Using our insight and the expertise of trusted medical professionals who can provide detailed testimonies, we can see if you can file a medical malpractice claim after your child was born with an injury, including those related to hypothermia therapy.
 Trust us to handle your claim or lawsuit, so you can stay focused on taking care of your child.

 Call (317) 526-4467 or contact us online to arrange a consultation with an Indianapolis neonatal brain cooling lawsuit attorney today.